elbywan/neold/README.md

 *All the sample code below require the following import line :*
 `import org.neold.core.Neold, org.neold.core.Neold._`

-*If you want to copy/paste these code snippets in the sbt console, don't forget that they are <b>asynchronous</b>.
+*If you want to copy/paste these code snippets somewhere, don't forget that they are <b>asynchronous</b>.
 You <b>have</b> to keep the main thread from exiting to see the results.*

 *To use the library <b>synchronously</b> :*
 ```